There are two ways to connect your Robot to Orchestrator:

-If a different person takes care of the Orchestrator configuration in your company, make sure they provide you with the correct Orchestrator URL and machine key.
+If a distinct person takes care of the Orchestrator configuration in your company, make sure they provide you with the correct Orchestrator URL and machine key or connection string.

 If you have multiple Robots for different users on the same machine, you must create a robot for each in Orchestrator.